Generation of vector maps from OpenStreetMap data, for use in laser cutters for producing tactile maps.

 This map style requires an area to be mapped with area:highway, otherwise it will not work.

-See also other map styles, allowing generation of other maps from the same OpenStreetMap data - including one generating templates for 3D maps, without need for area:highway mapping.
+See also other map styles, allowing generation of other maps from the same OpenStreetMap data.
+One of available generates laser cut designs for 3D maps, without need of area:highway mapping.

 (there is more text below the map, you can also see an animation showing how this tool is supposed to work)

 OpenStreetMap data (ODbL licensed) and this map style combined to make a 3D tactile map for the blind.

 - Move map to a small area interesting for you (a single crossing will work, generating a map of Poland will fail).

 - Press the "rectangle" button, choose a small area of interest.

 - Wait - waiting several seconds is normal, currently no real progress info is displayed during download.
 Not even progress bar animation is shown when map is generated in your browser, it may take a bit.

 - The generated map should appear below the map used for selecting.
 There is also a download button available below the generated map image.

 - Use this map for something!